cloudify-cosmo/docs.getcloudify.org/content/cli/init.md

 * `-v, --verbose` - Show verbose output.
 You can supply this up to three times (i.e. -vvv)
 * `-h, --help` - Show this message and exit.
+* `-b, --blueprint-id TEXT` - The unique identifier for the blueprint
 * `-n, --blueprint-filename TEXT` -  The name of the archive's main blueprint file.
 This is only relevant if uploading an archive.